jeevanraj25/EliteEats/README.md

 # EliteEats

-**EliteEats** is an online food delivery web application where users can browse and order food from a variety of restaurants.
+**EliteEats** is an online food delivery web application where users can browse and order food.
 The project is built using the **MERN** stack (MongoDB, Express.js, React.js, and Node.js) and integrates **Stripe** for payment processing.

 ## Features